dcunited001/dcunited001.github.io/_posts/2018-01-18-sociophysical-fps-ai-automated-detection-of-unsportsmanlike-conduct.md

 - it's OK if you're not great at Overwatch.
 I'm not good either.
 Not yet.
 However, someone who wants to improve and cooperate is 1,000,000 times more pleasant to play with.
-Even if they're not great or even if they are terrible performers, if they listen and chat, I can usually work with them to improve team performance.
+Even if they're not great or even if they are terrible performers, if tey listen and chat, I can usually work with them to improve team performance.

 ### Bad Teammates Are Worse Than Dead Weight